Halloween H20: 20 Years Later: Home media

-It was released again on Blu-ray on September 23, 2014 in its original theatrical 2.35:1 aspect ratio and with 5.1 DTS-HD Master Audio in the Halloween: The Complete Collection box set from Anchor Bay Entertainment, with a disc produced by Scream Factory, featuring a new commentary with Jamie Lee Curtis and Steve Miner and extra features including behind the scenes footage and archival interviews not seen on any other release.
+It was released again on Blu-ray on September 23, 2014 in its original theatrical 2.35:1 aspect ratio and with 5.1 DTS-HD Master Audio in the Halloween: The Complete Collection box set from Anchor Bay Entertainment, with a disc produced by Shout!
+Factory (under their Scream Factory label), featuring a new commentary with Jamie Lee Curtis and Steve Miner and extra features including behind the scenes footage and archival interviews not seen on any other release.
+The Scream Factory disc was produced under license from Filmyard, although most of the films in this box set were not owned by Filmyard.

+Filmyard sold Miramax and the pre-October 2005 Dimension library to Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre-October 2005 library, after buying a 49% stake in Miramax from beIN.
+The film was made available on their streaming service Paramount+, and in 2021, Paramount Home Entertainment reissued the film on DVD, along with many other Dimension/Miramax titles they had acquired.

-On October 4, 2022, Halloween H20 was released by Scream Factory on 4K UHD as part of a 4K/Blu-ray box set along with Halloween: The Curse of Michael Myers and Halloween: Resurrection.
+On October 4, 2022, Halloween H20 was released by Scream Factory on 4K UHD under license from Paramount, as part of a 4K/Blu-ray box set featuring two other Paramount-owned Halloween films (Halloween: The Curse of Michael Myers and Halloween: Resurrection). on September 25, 2023, the individual film was released in a 4K UHD steelbook by Paramount Home Entertainment.